tobixen/thrash-protect/README.md

 * Tune for lower memory consumption

 * look into init scripts, startup script and systemd script to ensure program is run with "nice -n -20"

+* awareness of troublesome parents, i.e. bash.
+When stopping a process running under a bash shell, the shell should be stopped first, and resumed after the process has been resumed.

 * Look into init scripts, startup script and systemd script to allow for site-specific configuration